Paul-J-Company/Systems-Design/README.md

-  There are currently four data center tiers, ranked by performance and uptime. https://phoenixnap.com/blog/data-center-tiers-classification https://www.impactmybiz.com/blog/data-center-tiers-explained/ What is Platform Engineering?
+  There are currently four data center tiers, ranked by performance and uptime. https://phoenixnap.com/blog/data-center-tiers-classification https://www.impactmybiz.com/blog/data-center-tiers-explained/ What is Infrastructure as Code (IaC)?
+  IAC is a DevOps practice of managing infrastructure in a declarative manner using code, rather than manually configuring it through a graphical user interface.
+  Declarative: The process of declaring your desired result and the system "learns" how to achieve it.
+  Imperative: The process of explaining every step to accomplish a desired result.
+What is Platform as a Service (PaaS)?
+  PaaS is an abstraction over infrastructure that runs applications and hosts stacks.
+  PaaS supports custom workflows to enable teams to function efficiently.
+  PaaS enables the introduction of new ways to build, run, and deploy apps easily.
+  PaaS allows underlying technology to be swapped out with no impact on teams.
+What is Platform Engineering?
   Platform Engineering ensures that there isn't an "us and them" mentality, which leads to a bad overall customer experience.